Why it’s good to be committed to your ideas rather than attached to them

 The real challenge lies in turning your idea into reality.

-Execution is always tricky, and so you need the appropriate mental approach to safeguard yourself against disappointment and inwardly directed frustration.
+Execution is always tricky, so you need the appropriate mental approach to safeguard yourself against disappointment and inwardly directed frustration.

-Being committed to an idea means you will do your best to see it through, but you recognise your self-worth is not attached to its success or failure.
+Committing to an idea means you will do your best to see it through, but you recognise your self-worth is not attached to its success or failure.

-On the other hand, when you are attached to an idea, your ego is invested in the outcome.
+Conversely, when you are attached to an idea, your ego is invested in the outcome.

 Recognising the difference can be extremely helpful in getting your mind more comfortable with failure.